 In 2006, Joint Council began a program that would transform it from a trade association that served its members into a coalition of leading social service organizations that serve children and families.
 We changed our mission, expanded our programs and increased our impact, but we haven’t lost our focus, expertise and passion for ethical intercountry adoption.

-With a membership of over 250 organizations, $760 million in collective services, a reach into 52 countries and a base of over 60,000 supporters, Joint Council is aggressively moving forward to serve more children, strengthen more families and protect the right of every child to a permanent, safe and loving family.
+With a partnership of over 140 organizations, $760 million in collective services, a reach into 52 countries and a base of over 60,000 supporters, Joint Council is aggressively moving forward to serve more children, strengthen more families and protect the right of every child to a permanent, safe and loving family.